 Function Description Parameter(s) metadata store lookup Looks up the value of a key in a specific table within in a metadata store.
 The query will match all keys in the table that equals the input value.
 If there are multiple matches, the first value found in the table is returned.
+Note: The returned value is the same as a Constant Value using the same metadata store, table and key.
+Note: This built-in function is the reverse of metadata_store_reverse_lookup.
 The full path to the metadata store (without the DATASTORE:// prefix) e.g. TEST/CONSTANT_STORE.
 The name of the table in the metadata store.
-The key string. metadata store, table and key.
-Note: This built-in function is the reverse of metadata store_reverse_lookup. (optional) The default value to return if the query does not find any result. metadata store reverse lookup Look up the key of a value in a specific table within in a metadata store.
+The key string. (optional) The default value to return if the query does not find any result. metadata store reverse lookup Look up the key of a value in a specific table within in a metadata store.
 The query will match all values in the table that equals the input value.
 If there are multiple matches, the first key found in the table is returned.
+Note: This built-in function is the reverse of metadata store_lookup .
 The full path to the metadata store (without the DATASTORE:// prefix) e.g. TEST/CONSTANT_STORE.
 The name of the table in the metadata store.
 The value string. (optional) The default key to return if the query does not find any result.